junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 <br>

 Dean almost laughs.
 But he knows he shouldn't.
-Bad manner even for socializing with a ghost.
+Bad manners even for socializing with a ghost.

 He holds back the pull at the lips, feeling the tight muscle on his shoulders start relaxing.
 His hands have left the doorknob long since.
 He forgets to check if the door is still locked or not.